nationalarchives/ds-booking-experience/README.md

 ## Version 1.6

-This [version](iterations/1.6.pdf) updates the flow to reflect the two-step document ordering process.
+This [version](iterations/1.6.pdf) updates the flow to reflect the two-step document ordering process, decisions about process changes and additional content items to be reflected.

 ### Changes in response to user testing recommendations